Yakub (Nation of Islam): In culture

-She also notes Grand Puba's 1990 lyric, in which he announces that "his calling was to bring enlightenment to black people and an end to white domination" saying "Here comes the god to send the devil right back to his cave. […] We're gonna drop the bomb on the Yakub crew".
+She also notes Grand Puba's 1990 lyric, in which he announces that "his calling was to bring enlightenment to black people and an end to white domination" saying "Here comes the god to send the devil right back to his cave. [...]
+We're gonna drop the bomb on the Yakub crew".
 Chuck D of Public Enemy also refers to the story in his song "Party for Your Right to Fight", referring to the Yakub story by attributing the deaths of African American radicals to the "grafted devils" conspiring against the "Black Asiatic Man".
 In his 2014 freestyle rap "We Made It," a duet with Jay Electronica, Jay-Z raps "I'm ready to chase the Yakub back into caves," meaning that he wants to drive the evil race Yakub created back into the caves from which they originated.

 Since the mid-2010s, 4chan began circulating Internet memes of Yakub with a bulbous head that were derived from Nuwaubian visual art.
 The figure became part of right-wing meme culture.
-Posting image of people with large heads became known as "Yakub-maxxing."
-The perpetrator of the Edmund Burke School shooting had a poster of Yakub on his wall.
 In 2023, cartoonist Frank Edward published a graphic novel called Yakub: The Father of the White Devil Race.
-His retelling is faithful to the Nation of Islam's myth, with some added details.
-This version of the character is an incel who is initially mocked by women but becomes a sexually desirable Chad once he starts spreading tricknology.
+His retelling is faithful to the Nation of Islam's myth, but with Yakub reframed as a hero.
 Knight credits Edward's book with much of the online right's fascination with Yakub.

-The perpetrator of the Antioch High School shooting was a black teenager who absorbed white supremacist social media and wrote that in the hope of creating a "better, neater, cleaner world by eliminating all undesirables we must aid the Aryans regardless of our race."
-He identified as an "HonoraryYakubian" online before killing a 16-year-old and turning the gun on himself.
 Knight says white supremacists' fascination with the NOI is "curious" but well-established, noting that American Nazi Party leader George Lincoln Rockwell attended NOI events and Wyatt Kaldenberg's encounters with the group led him to seek out an Aryanist religion.
 References to Yakub have become more prominent on Generation Z social media, to the confusion of older people.
 Knight cites Yakub's "new life" through memes as an example of "weaponized irony."